-The Officer Precinct Structure Plan sets out clear objectives that require drainage reserves to also serve as linear parks connecting the community to places of interest.
+The Officer Precinct Structure Plan sets out clear objectives that require drainage reserves to also serve as linear parks connecting the community to places of interest in a safe and accessible setting.
 The Precinct Structure Plan identifies the need for a consistent approach to be applied across the fragmented land ownership in this area as it develops.